Non-Euclidean Crystallographic Rigidity: Introduction and Preliminaries

-In this paper, we will be making use of several extension moves, which are operations that form a larger gain graph from a smaller one.
-This section describes the types of extension moves that will be used.
-These are variations of some well-known moves in symmetric rigidity theory, as seen in papers such as \cite{EGRES}, \cite{KitsonSymmetricNormed}, \cite{GridLike} and \cite{Inductive} (see also \cite{Quotient}). \begin{definition} Let $\Gamma$ be a symmetry group of a given $2$-dimensional normed vector space and let $(G,m)$ be a $\Gamma$-gain graph.
-A \emph{gained 0-extension} forms a new gain graph $(G',m)$ by adding a new vertex $v_0$ with incident edges $e_1=(v_0,v_1;m(e_1))$ and $e_2=(v_0,v_2;m(e_2))$, for some (not necessarily distinct) $v_1,v_2\in V$.
+\begin{definition} Let $\Gamma$ be a symmetry group of a given $2$-dimensional normed vector space and let $(G,m)$ be a $\Gamma$-gain graph.
+A \emph{gained 0-extension} forms a new gain graph $(G',m')$ by letting $m'|_{E(G)}=m$ and adding a new vertex $v_0$ with incident edges $e_1=(v_0,v_1;m'(e_1))$ and $e_2=(v_0,v_2;m'(e_2))$, for some (not necessarily distinct) $v_1,v_2\in V(G)$.
 This move is illustrated in Figure \ref{Fig0Extension}.
 A \emph{gained $0$-reduction} is the inverse move of a gained $0$-extension.